Good evening, friends and neighbors.

-The professional kitchen has a reputation for being loud, busy, sweaty/on fire, and mired in what looks like absolute chaos but is in fact a precise choreography (affectionately called “the dance.”)
+The professional kitchen has a reputation for being loud, busy, sweaty/on fire, and mired in what looks like absolute chaos but is, in fact, a precise choreography (affectionately called “the dance.”)

 Not all kitchens have this vibe though.
 Some high-level chefs enforce a “silent kitchen-” where if you are not calling orders, calling back orders, or otherwise describing the tasks immediately at hand, you are to be silent and focused utterly on your work.

-For the most part, pastry kitchens are considerably more quite than the average, line kitchens.
+For the most part, pastry kitchens are considerably more quiet than the average, line kitchens.
 The very best ones are almost like medieval scriptoriums- lines of bakers focused quietly and diligently on delicate work.

 In all kitchens, though, there are times when it MIND NUMBINGLY BORING.